TL;DR

 Windows Local Administrator Password Solution (Windows LAPS) is a Windows feature that automatically manages and backs up the password of a local administrator account on your Microsoft Entra-joined or Windows Server Active Directory-joined devices.

-Some of the security benefits of using Windows LAPS:
+Some of the security benefits of using Windows LAPS are that:

-• there is no single hard-coded local admin password shared by all client computers in an enterprise
+• there is no single hard-coded local administrator password shared by all client computers in an enterprise

 • passwords are automatically rotated when used